-Most small business professionals know that an effective video marketing strategy drives growth — but we aren’t always sure how to do it right, or we think video marketing is too expensive for our small businesses, so we tend to dip our toes in it rather than jump right in.
+Most small business professionals know that an effective video marketing strategy drives growth — but we aren’t always sure how to do it right, or we think video marketing is too expensive for our small businesses, so we tend to dip our toes in it with a few scattered pieces of video content rather than jump right in.

 Perhaps you hired a video production company to make an “About Us” video for you so you’re doing some sort of video marketing.
 Or maybe you’ve been trying to help your sales team use more video as part of the sales process, but they refuse to record themselves.